helloshowup/SOW2/README.md

 * Structured logs via `structlog` (JSON output for ELK).
 * Log rotation: `logging.handlers.RotatingFileHandler`.
 * Optional: forward logs to Elasticsearch/Kibana.

+@@
+-* Optional: forward logs to Elasticsearch/Kibana.
+-
+-## License
+-
+-MIT © Your Organization
++* Optional: forward logs to Elasticsearch/Kibana.
++
++## Sprint Plan
++
++The first sprint focuses on delivering a minimal, self-hosted backend that runs +the agent every 10 minutes, processes results, and emails the top findings.
+Key +objectives include:
++
++1.
+Create a FastAPI application exposing `/run-agent` and schedule it with
++   APScheduler.
++2.
+Queue tasks in Redis, track runs in PostgreSQL, and process jobs in a worker.
++3.
+Scrape web content daily, evaluate it with the OpenAI API, and email the top
++   five results.
++4.
+Capture yes/no feedback via a lightweight endpoint and store it in SQLite.
++
++## TODOs
++
++- [ ] Initialize FastAPI project structure (`app/main.py`, `app/routes.py`).
++- [ ] Define SQLAlchemy models for `agent_runs`.
++- [ ] Implement Redis queue and worker script for agent tasks.
++- [ ] Build scraping module with retry logic.
++- [ ] Create evaluation module integrating OpenAI API.
++- [ ] Compose summary email and send via SMTP with feedback links.
++- [ ] Implement feedback receiver storing responses in SQLite.
++- [ ] Load brand configuration from `dev-research/brand_repo.yaml`.
++- [ ] Set up environment configuration loader and logging utilities.
++- [ ] Write basic unit tests for scraping and email modules.
++- [ ] Document how to run the scheduler and provide environment variables.
++
++## License
++
++MIT © Your Organization

+## **Coding Practices**

+### **Fail Fast**

+1. Validate configuration at startup
+   Check that all required environment variables (database URL, Redis connection, email credentials) are present before the application does any work.
+If any are missing, exit immediately with a clear error message.
+This prevents confusing runtime failures and makes setup issues obvious.
+2. Raise errors early
+   Instead of silently continuing when a step fails—such as when the web scraper cannot reach a site—raise an exception and log the problem.
+The README already recommends structured logging with `structlog`, so capturing errors early ensures they appear in the logs.
+3. Keep functions short and descriptive
+   Break logic into small, well-named functions.
+Each should do one thing so that even a non-coder can read the names and understand what the program is trying to do.
+4. Use clear, user-friendly logging
+   Combine fail-fast checks with simple log messages that explain what to fix (“SMTP credentials missing” or “Redis not reachable”).
+Avoid overly technical jargon so that it’s easy to diagnose problems without digging into the code.
+5. Document how to run and test
+   Provide step-by-step instructions in the README for starting the scheduler and how to see logs when something goes wrong.
+This supports a non-coder who may need to troubleshoot issues.

 ## License